Reaching the Cold 100

 Reaching the Cold 100 is an album recorded by the British blues band the Peter Green Splinter Group, led by Peter Green.
 Released in 2003, this was their eighth and final album.
-Green was the founder of Fleetwood Mac and a member of that group from 1967–70, before a sporadic solo career during the late 1970s and early 1980s.
+Green was the founder of Fleetwood Mac and a member of that group from 1967 to 1970, before a sporadic solo career during the late 1970s and early 1980s.

 This album is the only charting album by the group, at number 11 on the Billboard Blues album chart in March 2003.

 The album was recorded at the Roundel Studios, Kent, England, owned by Roger Cotton who also played on the album and composed some of the tracks.